exobrian/UltimateTicTacToe/README.md

 To begin, the first player can click into any square in any inner tic-tac-toe on the board.
 ![First Move](https://github.com/exobrian/UltimateTicTacToe/blob/win_check_break/images/tutorial-1.png?size=100)

-Once a player has gone, the next player must select a square that is located in an inner tic-tac-toe board that corresponds to the location of the square the clicked in that board. <br>
+Once a player has gone, the next player must select a square that is located in an inner tic-tac-toe board that corresponds to the location of the square clicked in that board. <br>

 ![Second Move](https://github.com/exobrian/UltimateTicTacToe/blob/win_check_break/images/tutorial-2.png?size=100)